 Chikungunya is a mosquito-borne viral infection that is primarily carried by Aedes aegypti mosquito.
 This is another common mosquito disease that would bring fever, headache, vomiting, fatigue and joint pain as the initial symptoms.
 This viral infection spreads from one person to another when the infected mosquito bites.
 It was first identified in Tanzania in 1950.

 How does chikungunya spread?

-Chikungunya is a non-contagious disease that spreads by the bite of a mosquito that has fed on the person who is infected with CHIKV.
-The other reservoirs for chikungunya virus include monkeys and other wild animals.
+Chikungunya is a non-contagious disease that spreads by the bite of an Aedes Aegypti mosquito that has fed on the person who is infected with CHIKV.
+The other reservoirs for the chikungunya virus include monkeys and other wild animals.

 This mosquito mostly breeds in water-filled containers kept in the premises of your house or pools.
 Oftentimes, they live in dark areas such as under the bed, in the bathroom, behind the cupboards, etc. These mosquitoes are highly active in the daytime.
 They are most likely to bite you in the morning and evening time.

 Studies have shown that epidemics on the islands of the Indian Ocean were related to a strain of CHIKV along with an envelope protein gene (E1-A226V).
 Going on the same line, researchers from the University of Texas Medical Branch found out that envelope protein genes are directly responsible for the spreading of the chikungunya virus to new vectors.
 According to them, this is the main reason why these viruses are mostly found in an area that lacks the typical vector mosquito.

 Aedes aegypti, popularly known as the yellow fever mosquito is a primary vector for spreading chikungunya to humans.
 It breeds in non-portable water and is an aggressive day time biter.
 CHIKV is also spread by mosquitoes such as Aedes albopictus (Asian tiger mosquito) and the other forest-dwelling mosquito species.